 Name: DOB: Mosaic ID: Ethnicity: Gender: Address: Sibling(s): Is the child open to CSWS?
 Yes / No Is the child open to Early Help?
 Yes / No Does the child have a disability or SEN?
 Is the child attending an educational provision?
 (Please state) Yes / No What type of educational provision does the child attend?
 (Please state details of their timetable and attendance) What service(s) are currently working with the child?
-Type of Exploitation: (please tick) CSE CCE Both CSE & CCE Has the child experienced online abuse?
-(If yes, please state which online platforms/names) Yes / No Has a Child Exploitation Risk Assessment (Toolkit) been completed? (please tick) (please delete) Yes / No Date of last toolkit:

-Assessed Level of No Risk Low Risk Modi um Risk High
+Type of Exploitation: (please tick) CSE Both CSE & CCE Has the child experienced online abuse?
+(If yes, please state which online platforms/names) Yes / No Has a Child Exploitation (Toolkit) been completed (please delete) Yes / No Date of last toolkit: Assessed Level of Risk: Risk Medium Risk High Risk

-Risk: Risk LOW MISK Medic riigii

-NISK.

 VRMP in place?
-Yes / No Has the ere been Yes / No

-1037110 an FGC 103

-Has a Mapping Yes / No hild part Yes / No

-Meeting taken place?
-1037110 er group 100

-weeting taken place. of child • •

-identifie -

-t risk of

-exploita

-Has the child been onpronte

-discussed at MACE

-previously?

-If so, please provide a

-summary of previous MACE actions / interventions.

-What is the main

-presenting issue(s):

-What is happening right now

-for the child that you are

-concerned about in relation to potential exploitation?

-(e.g., If the child is going

-missing, how often, where

-do they go missing to if known, what do missing

-episodes look like?)

-Consider what the

-associated risk(s) are.
-What concern(s) are

-the presenting

-issue(s) causing?

-What are you worried will

-happen to the child?

-What or who are

-protective factor(s) in

-the child's life?
+Yes / No Has there been an FGC?
+Yes / No Has a Mapping Meeting taken place?
+Yes / No Is the child part of a peer group of children identified as being at risk of exploitation?
+Yes / No Has the child been discussed at MACE previously?
+If so, please provide a summary of previous MACE actions / interventions.
+What is the main presenting issue(s): What is happening right now for the child that you are concerned about in relation to potential exploitation? (e.g., If the child is going missing, how often, where do they go missing to if known, what do missing episodes look like?)
+Consider what the associated risk(s) are.
+What concern(s) are the presenting issue(s) causing?
+What are you worried will happen to the child?
+What or who are protective factor(s) in the child's life?